New existence theorems in measure theory and equivalence results for the existence of invariant probabilities: Some consequences and applications of our results

 \subsection{Link with the Haar measure}

-Let us study now the link between the semi-canonical topologically compatible probabilities and the Haar ones on compact topological groups.
-We will see that, once a good distance defining the topology of the compact group is chosen, our measure equals the probabilistic Haar measure, under the assumption that the compact group is metrizable.
+Now, we exhibit the link between isometrically compatible probabilities and the normalized Haar one on compact topological groups.
+We will see that, once a good distance defining the topology of the compact group is chosen, any such probability equals the Haar one, under the assumption that the compact group is metrizable.

 \begin{lemma} Let $G$ be a topological metrizable compact group.
 There is a left and right invariant distance on $G$ defining its topology. \end{lemma}